lokaler-kaufen/lokaler-kaufen-app/CONTRIBUTING.md

 1. Open an [issue](https://github.com/qaware/wir-vs-virus/issues) describing your planned contribution, and please mention @vlow, @phxql and @dashuber
+    1. You can write in German or English, whatever you prefer!
 1. In the meantime, until you receive some feedback, please read the coding guidelines for
     1. the [frontend](frontend/README.md)
     1. the [backend](https://github.com/qaware/wir-vs-virus/blob/master/backend/README.md#conventions)